 Treatment for Alopecia in Brisbane

-At Tango Hair Loss Clinic in Brisbane we can offer you two solutions to regain your lost confidence.
-To discuss which solution best suits your needs call us on (07) 3366 1388 to arrange your FREE consultation in one of our private rooms.
+At Tango Hair Loss Clinic in Brisbane, our team can offer you two solutions to regain your lost confidence.
+To discuss which solution best suits your needs call us on 0408 971 895 to arrange your consultation in one of our private rooms.

 The information below will give you a better understanding of Alopecia.